Zalewajka: Zalewajka recipes

 There are a lot of recipes for this kind of soup which are different because of the region of Poland they were prepared.

 Łódź

-Main ingredients of the soup is bread sourdough, water, sausages and onion slices.
+Main ingredients of the soup are bread sourdough, water, sausages and onion slices.
 Also added are wheat flour, sour cream and potatoes.

 The potatoes are peeled, cut into small cubes, then put into water and boiled.
 Sliced sausages and chopped onion are fried on the pan.
 When the potatoes are almost boiled, sausage and bread sourdough are added.
 After careful mixing, flour with the sour cream and the pinch of salt is added.

 Świętokrzyska

 This recipe originated in the Świętokrzyskie region.
 It's quite similar to Łódź recipe, but garlic and bacon added and less of sour cream used.
 The cooking process itself is almost the same except putting bacon into the soup.

 Radomsko

 Zalewajka from Radomsko is similar, but with more spices like marjoram and dried mushrooms.
 Cooked the same way as in the recipes from Łódź and Świętokrzyskie but without meat.